 - Minimize pounding and hammering – pry and pull instead.

-- Mist before drilling and cutting to reduce dust creation.
+- Mist before drilling and cutting to reduce dust.
 Foam, such as shaving cream, can be used to capture dust when cutting or drilling.
 (This avoids dangers of using water with electrical tools.)

 - Score paint before separating building components.
-This will help give you a cleaner break and helps prevent paint from chipping when a paint seal is broken.
+This gives you cleaner breaks and helps prevent paint from chipping when a paint seal is broken.

 HEPA Vacuum and Prompt Lead Dust Clean-up

 - Daily and after work is complete there should be NO VISIBLE paint chips or dust.
-Debris needs to be bagged as areas are completed and by the end of the day.
+Debris needs to be bagged as areas are completed and by the end of each day.

 - Clean up thoroughly by using a HEPA vacuum and wet wiping to clean up dust and debris on surfaces.